The Never Ending Way of ORWarriOR

 The Never Ending Way of ORwarriOR is the fourth full-length studio album by the Israeli metal band Orphaned Land.
 The album was released on January 25, 2010, after many delays.
-ORwarriOR means "light warrior" or "warrior of light", representing a conceptual hero of the battle of light versus darkness.
+In Hebrew, the word "or" (אור) means "light," thus ORwarriOR can be translated as "light warrior" or "warrior of light", representing a conceptual hero of the battle of light versus darkness.
 The Never Ending Way of ORWarriOR is Orphaned Land's third concept album and is about the battle between the darkness, a place of questions, and the light, a place of answers.
 The band related the concept to lighting a match in a dark room; without the match one cannot see anything, but with it one can see more, including the answers to the questions one has about the room before having lit the match.
 In this regard, "the warrior of light," the answers to unknown questions, is one's inner light, and not some messianic figure, and that to awaken the ORwarriOR, one must use their inner light to enlighten their inner soul, and find the answers they seek.
 This is an analogy to the band's belief that "there isn't any difference between you and your enemy."
 The album was mixed by Steven Wilson of Porcupine Tree.
 It is the last album to feature guitarist Matti Svatizky who left the band in 2012.